murilobnt/foxer/markdown/for_you.md

 ## Simple yet complete

 <p align="justify">
-Story time: I was developing [vulnus](https://github.com/murilobnt/vulnus): A C++ SFML 2D platform game.
+Story time: I was developing <a href="https://github.com/murilobnt/vulnus">vulnus</a>: A C++ SFML 2D platform game.
 Things were going pretty well and, currently, I have a functional simple level, where you can walk around, shoot, jump and teleport.
 There is enemies and even time mechanics (Morning, afternoon, evening and